OverdarkGOD/MoyaiBot-BETA/README.md

 If you run into any issues, send me a message and I will be happy to help.

 Edit (5/26): This repository of Moyai has been declared a beata version of the program.
-A newer version of Moyai is avalabile.
+A newer version of Moyai is available.